mozilla/butter/README.md

 Packaging and Distributing Butter
 --------------------------------

-Running `node make package` will compile all the necessary files into the `dist` folder, including resources like editors and dialogs which comprise a complete running environment for Butter.
+Running `node make storycamp` will compile all the necessary files into the `dist/` folder, including resources like editors and dialogs which comprise a complete running environment for Butter.

-The constituents of the `dist` folder are subsequently rolled into a zip file called `butter.zip` in the dist folder for an even easier distribution of the Butter environment.
+Within `dist/` you will find `src/butter.js` and `external/popcorn-js/popcorn.js`, which are single-file versions of the Butter and Popcorn.js sources, customized to the storycamp templates.
+You can find these templates in `dist/templates/supported`.

 Testing
 -------